CJavaPyth/Govtech-Tech-Assesment-2/README.md

   - Endpoint 2:
     - MaritalStatus can only be: single, married, divorced, widowed
-    - Spouse can be: nil, or assumed to be an actual person of the opposite gender
+    - Spouse can be: nil, or assumed to be the name of their actual spouse
     - DOB is assumed to be in the format: DD/MM/YY

  - Endpoint 4: